 On a conference call with analysts, the former CEO also admitted the marketing failed to reach the core customer, and the media plan spent too much money on TV and insufficient spending on print media.
 The admission of the marketing failings suggests that media planning did not align with an IMC strategy.

 The fundamental ability to communicate a change in pricing strategy to the market suggests the lack of a proper IMC strategy.
-In addition, the media planning miscalculated media selection suggests a lack of clearly defined objectives.
-The media planning also failed to reach the target audience with the right message at the right time with the correct selection of media.
+The media planning miscalculated media selection giving evidence of a lack of clearly defined objectives.
+As you can imagine, the media plan failed to reach the target audience with the right message at the right time with the appropriate selection of media.